tonyjoanes/me/IDEAS.md

 Leave comments on the equipment?

 This idea would be a good technical stack that could be repurposed to find other things too

+## Cognitive Services
+Sports events, weddings ect.

+I've often been given a big list of photos where I have to sift through to find myself in amongst all the photos.
+It would be great to use cognitive services to face match and query for images of myself only.

+This would be great for sporting events and weddings but I can also see that theme parks could benefit from this.
+I have often spent time queuing and staring at screens looking for images of myself where a simple facial recognition match could return the images only of me